Eflores316/credit-risk-classification/README.md

 Using bulleted lists, describe the accuracy scores and the precision and recall scores of all machine learning models.

 Logistic Regression Model:
-•	Precision Score: 92% --> This means 92% of predicted positives were correct
+•	Precision Score: 92%.
+It means 92% of predicted positives were correct
-•	Recall Score: 95% --> this means that the model was 95% precise in measuring true positive values our of all positive predictions made.
+•	Recall Score: 95%.
+It means that the model was 95% precise in measuring true positive values of all predictions made.
 ## Summary

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example: